 But if I’m going to expend that much time and energy cleaning my house, then by golly, I want it to LOOK clean!

 SHORT ON TIME?
-SAVE TO PINTEREST NOW & READ ABOUT THINGS MAKING YOUR HOUSE STILL LOOK DIRTY AFTER YOU’VE CLEANED!
+SAVE TO PINTEREST NOW TO READ ABOUT REASONS YOUR HOUSE STILL DOESN’T LOOK CLEAN LATER!

 1. Too Much Stuff